 Once in Portland, Nicholas obtained work with the solicitor John Dodd and he and Tryphena resided in Percy Street.
 Nicholas stayed with John Dodd until mid-1856 before he and Tryphena went to Hamilton with one of Nicholas’ co-employees Henry Cox.
 Henry set up a solicitor’s practice in Hamilton and Nicholas joined him as a legal assistant.
 In time Angelo Palmer took over the practice.
 Nicholas also acted as the Borough solicitor.
 In December 1869, he was nominated as a candidate for the Hamilton Borough Council along with Sigismund Jacoby.
 Nicholas was successful and he took his place on the council in January 1870.
 Nicholas also served was on various committees.

 Nicholas was a lover of horses, enjoyed racing, and considered a good judge of horses.
 In 1865, he nominated a horse for the Melbourne Cup called The Miller.
 It was around that time Nicholas acquired a filly foal owned by trainer James Wilson.
-James wanted to put it out of its misery by his wife started hand feeding the poorly foal.
+James wanted to put it out of its misery by his wife started hand-feeding the poorly foal.
 Nicholas just happened to call in at the Wilson’s property and James mentioned he wanted the foal gone.
 Nicholas offered to take it and took her home and raised her.
 He named her Milksop.
 Around 1866, Nicholas took Milksop to the well-known stallion, King Alfred and a filly was born to Milksop and given the name Mermaid.
 Her beginnings are outlined below.
 James Wiggins lived at Sandal on the hill above the Grange Burn off Digby Road, Hamilton.
 It was he who took Mermaid to the Hamilton Show in September 1868.

 By 1870, Mermaid was sold to Edward Twomey for £30.
 In 1871, Mermaid won the Sydney Gold Cup as a four-year-old.
 Interestingly it was James Wilson who trained her to the win, the same man who wanted to take the life of Mermaid’s dam Milksop.
-The newspapers picked up on the story.
+The newspapers picked up the story.

 They were still talking about the story of Milksop and Mermaid in 1935.

 Nicholas was just forty-nine at the time of his death in 1872.
 His wife Tryphena died at Hamilton in 1907.
-They had four children, three sons and one daughter, with two sons predeceasing their parents.
-Frank Uren was one of their sons, a chemist and leading Hamilton citizen.
+They had four children, three sons, and one daughter, with two sons predeceasing their parents.
+Frank Uren was one of their sons, a chemist and a leading Hamilton citizen.
 Nicholas was buried at the Hamilton (Old) Cemetery.

 HORWITZ, Henry – Died February 1899 at St Kilda.